Charged Aerosol Release Experiment

-The rocket was set to launch between 7:30 and 7:57 EDT on Tuesday Sept.
-14, 2009 from NASA's Wallops Flight Facility in Virginia.
+The rocket was set to launch between 7:30 and 7:57 EDT on Tuesday September 14, 2009, from NASA's Wallops Flight Facility in Virginia.

 On September 16, 2015, a Black Brant XI sounding rocket was launched from Andoya, Norway and carried 37 rocket motors and a multi-instrument daughter payload into the ionosphere to study the generation of plasma wave electric fields and ionospheric density disturbances by the high-speed injection of dust particles.
 A primary sensor for the Charged Aerosol Release Experiment (CARE II) was the two SuperDARN CUTLASS radars that view the ocean north of Norway.

+The experiment gained recognition from the Guinness World Records for firing the most rocket engines (44) in a single flight.